rgorby/MAGE/kaipy/raiju/lambdautils/README.md

-Set of scripts to generate lambda distributions for SIF It seems like overkill (maybe it is), but the idea is to have a structured way of taking any previously generated sifconfig.h5 file and know exactly how it was generated.
+Set of scripts to generate lambda distributions for raiju It seems like overkill (maybe it is), but the idea is to have a structured way of taking any previously generated raijuconfig.h5 file and know exactly how it was generated.
 That way, e.g. if we want to tweak the energy bounds or change the distribution between two values, we have a way of doing that while making sure everything else stays the same

 The overall procedure for specifying a lambda distribution is: